Our volunteer program is available for law students who are in the second last or last year of completing a law degree (LLB or JD).

 The volunteers who are affected are those who don’t hold a Practising Certificate with their current job (e.g. academics, government lawyers, in-house counsel, retirees etc.) and lawyers who may have been admitted but who are not currently employed anywhere else.

 The State Association of Community Legal Centres is working with the Attorney General’s Office to try and resolve the issue.
 The proposed solution is an amendment to reg 97 of the Legal Profession Regulations 2009 to include employees and volunteers of CLCs as exempt from obtaining insurance through Law Mutual.

 Applicants should meet the following criteria:

-- Be enrolled in an undergraduate law degree or Juris Doctor;
+- Be enrolled in their penultimate or final year of an undergraduate law degree or Juris Doctor;

 - Be able to commit to one day/week for a period of at least 6 months;

 - Have strong written and verbal communication skills;

 - Be confident speaking to clients over the phone; and

 - Have strong legal research skills.